Entanglement Cost of Quantum Channels: Entanglement Cost of Quantum Channels

 \subsection{Proof: Achievability}

 The proof proceeds in three steps leading to Proposition~\ref{final}.
 The basic idea is as follows.
 Given a quantum channel $\cE$, we need to show the existence of a sequence of one-shot channel simulations with asymptotically vanishing error, and an asymptotic entanglement cost upper bounded by the right-hand side of~\eqref{eq:main}.
 The crucial step is that by the post-selection technique for quantum channels (Proposition~\ref{posti}), it is sufficient to come up with CPTP map (which consists of using maximally entangled states, local operations, and classical communication) that works for the purification of one special de Finetti input state.
-This reduces the problem to the one-shot entanglement cost of quantum states (Proposition~\ref{prop:datta}).
-Thus all that remains to do, is to estimate the one-shot entanglement cost of the state given by $\cE^{\otimes n}$ applied to the purification of the special de Finetti input state (in the limit $n\rightarrow\infty$).
+For this we use ideas from the one-shot entanglement cost of quantum states (Proposition~\ref{prop:datta}).

 \begin{lemma} Let $\cE_{A\rightarrow B}:\cL(\cH_{A})\rightarrow\cL(\cH_{B})$ be a CPTP map.
 Then,

 where the infimum is over all Kraus decompositions $\{M^{k}_{A\rightarrow B}\}$ of $\cE_{A\rightarrow B}$, $\psi^{k}_{B}=\frac{1}{p_{k}}M^{k}_{A\rightarrow B}\psi_{A}\left.M^{k}_{A\rightarrow B}\right.^{\dagger}$ and $p_{k}=\tr\left[M^{k}_{A\rightarrow B}\psi_{A}\left.M^{k}_{A\rightarrow B}\right.^{\dagger}\right]$. \end{lemma}